 - Improves the quality of life of patients

 - Improves the quality of life of families

 - Provides comfort and joy

 - Aids in the improvement of mental and emotional wellness

 - Can decrease anxiety or other physical symptoms

 Hospice of Southern Illinois’ specially-trained volunteers will greet the patient in their room or family area to confirm they want a visit.
 With the patient’s or family’s approval, and the goal of comfort and peace in mind, Hospice of Southern Illinois’ volunteers, the pet therapy handler and the pet will provide a visit.
 Pet therapy animals often times are dogs and visits range from 10 – 45 minutes depending on the needs and wants of the patient and family.
 Requests can be made by the patient, family members, and/or by caregivers and visits can include:

 - just enjoying the presence of a pet

 Regardless of health or age, pet therapy has the power to positively impact people both physically and emotionally.
-Pet therapy programs support the mission of Hospice of Southern Illinois: to enhance the quality of life for individuals and their loved ones touched by a terminal illness.
+Pet therapy programs support Hospice of Southern Illinois’ mission.
+Our mission is to enhance the quality of life for individuals and their loved ones touched by a terminal illness.